Astosi/data_enricher/README.md

 ```bash
 python main.py --client LeiLookupClient --cache_size 100 --sleep_rate 0.6 --retry_attempts 3 --log_level INFO --input_file data/input_dataset.csv --output_file data/output_data.csv
 ```

+You can also use command-line arguments to customize the behavior of the script (they all have default values so it's not obligatory):

+    --client: The client used to fetch data from the API.
+The default is LeiLookupClient.
+    --cache_size: The size of the cache.
+The default is 100.
+    --sleep_rate: The rate at which to pause between requests to adhere to rate limiting.
+The default is 0.6 seconds.
+    --retry_attempts: The number of retry attempts in case of failed requests.
+The default is 3.
+    --log_level: The level of logging.
+The default is INFO.
+    --input_file: The path to the input file.
+The default is data/input_dataset.csv.
+    --output_file: The path to the output file.
+The default is data/output_data.csv.

 ## Tests
 To ensure that the components function as expected, unit tests were created using pytest.
 To run the tests, use: